All About Environmental Scientists and Specialists

 - Clinical Laboratory Scientist

-There were about 89,500 jobs for Environmental Scientist or Specialist in 2016 (in the United States).
+In the United States, there were 89,500 jobs for Environmental Scientist or Specialist in 2016.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Environmental Scientist or Specialist by 2026.
-There will be an estimated 9,500 positions for Environmental Scientist or Specialist per year.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Environmental Scientist or Specialist are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.